Durham hits clutch 3 to send No. 11 Providence past Butler

 - Nate WatsonAmerican basketball player

+NEW YORK — Al Durham has made plenty of big shots for Providence this season – at the foul line.
+He was about the last guy anyone would expect to sink a critical 3-pointer.

+That’s just how this charmed season has played out for the 11th-ranked Friars.

-NEW YORK (AP) Al Durham drained a go-ahead 3-pointer with 41 seconds left for his first basket of the game, and No. 11 Providence barely got past pesky Butler 65-61 in the Big East Tournament quarterfinals Thursday.
+Durham drained a go-ahead 3 with 41 seconds left for his first basket of the game, and Providence barely got past pesky Butler 65-61 in the Big East Tournament quarterfinals Thursday.

+“It was a little rough there for a second,” Durham said.
+“But, like you said, the last shot went in.”

 Nate Watson scored a season-high 26 points for the top-seeded Friars (25-4), who avoided an early exit at Madison Square Garden after winning the first regular-season conference championship in school history.

-Jared Bynum, the league's sixth man of the year, added 16 points off the bench and defensive specialist Justin Minaya made two huge blocks as Providence advanced to the Big East semifinals for the first time since 2018.
+Jared Bynum, the league’s sixth man of the year, added 16 points off the bench and defensive specialist Justin Minaya made two huge blocks as Providence advanced to the Big East semifinals for the first time since 2018 and fifth since the 2013-14 realignment.

+“We didn’t do a lot of things great but we did enough to win,” said Ed Cooley, the Big East coach of the year.
+“And I think today was a microcosm of the type of season we’re having.”

-The gritty Friars, who improved to 11-2 in games decided by five points or fewer, will play No. 4 seed Creighton or fifth-seeded Marquette in the opener of Friday night's doubleheader.
+The gritty Friars, playing for the first time in nine days, improved to 11-2 in games decided by five points or fewer.
+They will face No. 4 seed Creighton, a 74-63 winner over fifth-seeded Marquette, in the opener of Friday night’s doubleheader.

+“Wasn’t pretty out there.
+We definitely showed some rust,” Cooley said.
+“I think a lot of that credit goes to the way Butler defended us.
+But just like the season has gone, I guess we saved our best for last.”

 Chuck Harris had 14 points and Bryce Golden scored all 13 of his points in the second half for the ninth-seeded Bulldogs (14-19), who rallied late to beat No. 8 seed Xavier in overtime in the first round Wednesday.